flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 picture.
 Do we allow users to edit the value while offline?

 * If yes, how do we sync that value to the database once the device is back online?
 How do we know that the value wasn't changed by a different process during the "offline time";
 * If no, how do we detect if the device is truly offline?
-It's possible that we have got no or very slow internet even if the sensors on device tell us we're connected.
+It's possible that we have got no or very slow internet even if the sensors on a device tell us we're connected.

 ### Workarounds